Subir Banerjee (Apu) in ‘Pather Panchali’ – Wikimedia

 What is it that makes a movie conducive to feeling in ourself that flavour of beauty?
 Often, such movies are slow, meditative, and as a result can bring a feeling of boredom in ourself.
 The craving in ourself for experiences that either fulfils our inner sense of lack, or covers it up, is not being quenched.
 And the mind quickly jumps in and understands it as the film being not good, not interesting.
 But this judgment may have nothing to do with the film, and everything with our own self’s tendencies and structure.

 Art has the possibility and the function to gently bringing us down to the raw and simple experience of being, below the noise, cravings and conditionings of our puny mind.
 And the quality of the joy that is then experienced, the nature of this lovely peace that we can glimpse, is more appealing than any pleasure or excitement that we can get with more conventional movies.
 This quality is then remembered as something unique, and the film is felt to have a different or special glow.
 This is what a true piece of art can bring.
-This is why we name a particular movie, or any piece of art, a masterpiece.
+And that unforgettable flavour doesn’t belong to the movie, but to your own shining self that the work of art, in its humility, has revealed in yourself.

 ‘Pather Panchali’ – Amazon.com